Uththunga/EthosPrompt/Docs/business-plan.md

 # AI Prompt Marketplace - Business Plan

 ## Executive Summary
+Purpose of the Project:
+EthosPrompt is a marketplace that provides industry-specific AI prompts for professionals and businesses It aims to help professionals effectively leverage AI in their work by providing curated, engineered prompts The platform contains 284+ professionally crafted prompts across 8 major industry categories Target audience includes business professionals, content creators, educational institutions, healthcare providers, legal professionals, HR departments, software development teams, and data science teams

-EthosPrompt is a specialized marketplace platformthat provides industry-specific AI prompts for professionals and businesses.
+EthosPrompt is a specialized marketplace platform that provides industry-specific AI prompts for professionals and businesses.
 With a collection of 284+ curated prompts across 8 major industries, we aim to streamline and optimize the use of AI technology in professional workflows.

 ## Market Opportunity